 The council decided in February 2013 to add another £12m to their budget for repairing roads and pavements across the city.

 Edinburgh schools are on holiday from today.

-All term dates are shown on the council website here but it is probably worth reminding you that the future dates are as follows:- days for all schools)
+All term dates are shown on the council website here but it is probably worth reminding you that the future dates are as follows:-

 Autumn term